richardcavell/6809-strlen/Readme.txt

 The folder "Test suite" contains a method of testing this routine to be sure that it works.

+Another version of the routine is included, as "no_error_strlen.s".
+This routine is significantly smaller in code size.
+It assembles to 15 bytes of object code and will run faster if the no-end condition never occurs.

+It does not detect the "no end" condition and will simply wrap from 0xFFFF to 0x0000 while searching for the end of the string.

+You should only use this routine if you want extra performance or reduced code size and can be quite sure that the string passed into the routine is valid, and that the "no end" condition will never occur.

 Licensed to you under the MIT License.